ramphands/Exits/README.md

 - Changed the type of jacks used for the output to a more widely-available device, the SJ-63083A.
 - Adjusted positioning of the potentiometer to provide more space between the shaft and the nearest input jacks.
 - Reversed the headphone and line output jacks to the more logical orientation; headphone jack is nearest the headphone volume knob
-### Please not that these changes, while minor, have not been tested, so build at your own risk.
+### Please note that these changes, while minor, have not been tested, so build at your own risk.

 ## License